Indonesian mass killings of 1965–66: Deaths and imprisonment

 Arrests and imprisonment continued for ten years after the purge.
 A 1977 Amnesty International report suggested "about one million" PKI cadres and others identified or suspected of party involvement were detained.
 Between 1981 and 1990, the Indonesian government estimated that there were between 1.6 and 1.8 million former prisoners "at large" in society.
 It is possible that in the mid-1970s, 100,000 were still imprisoned without trial.
 It is thought that as many as 1.5 million were imprisoned at one stage or another.
 Those PKI members not killed or imprisoned went into hiding while others tried to hide their past.
 Those arrested included leading politicians, artists and writers such as Pramoedya Ananta Toer, and peasants and soldiers.

-Those incarcerated in the vast network of prisons and concentration camps, which rivalled the worst camps of the USSR, faced "extraordinarily inhumane conditions."
+People who were incarcerated in the vast network of prisons and concentration camps were subjected to "extraordinarily inhumane conditions."
 Many did not survive this first period of detention, dying from malnutrition and beatings.

-As people revealed the names of underground Communists, often under torture, the numbers imprisoned rose from 1966–68.
-Methods of torture included severe beatings with makeshift materials like electric cable and large pieces of wood, breaking fingers and crushing toes and feet under the legs of tables and chairs, pulling out fingernails, electric shocks, and burning with molten rubber or cigarettes.
+As people revealed the names of underground communists, frequently under torture, the number of people who were imprisoned rose from 1966 to 1968.
+Methods of torture included severe beatings with makeshift materials like electric cables and large pieces of wood, breaking fingers and crushing toes and feet under the legs of tables and chairs, pulling out fingernails, electric shocks, and burning skin with molten rubber or cigarettes.
 Detainees were sometimes forced to watch or listen to the torture of others, including relatives such as spouses or children.
-Both men and women were subjected to sexual violence while in detention, including rape and electric shocks to the genitals.
-Women, in particular, were subjected to brutal gendered violence, including being forced to ingest the urine of their captors and having their genitals and breasts mutilated.
-Myriad instances of torture and rape, with victims including girls younger than 13, were reported to Amnesty International.
-Those released were often placed under house arrest, had to report to the military regularly, or were banned from Government employment, as were their children.
+Men and women were both subjected to sexual violence while they were in detention, the sexual violence which they were subjected to included rape and electric shocks to their genitals.
+In particular, women were subjected to brutal gender-based violence, they were even forced to ingest the urine of their captors and their genitals and breasts were mutilated.
+Myriad instances of torture and rape were reported to Amnesty International, some of the victims were girls who were younger than 13.
+People who were released were frequently placed under house arrest, they regularly had to report to the military, or they were banned from Government employment, a ban which was extended to their children.